x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-microsoft-365-groups.md

   Update-Recipient "<group name>"
   ```

-- **Groups don't receive messages from on-premises users**: An on-premises user won't be able to send mail to an Microsoft 365 or Office 365 Group when the following conditions are true:
+- **Groups don't receive messages from on-premises users**: An on-premises user won't be able to send mail to a Microsoft 365 group when the following conditions are true:

   - The group domain is configured as an authoritative domain in your on-premises Exchange organization.